JoshuaFadase/Voice-Journal/README.md

 <h1>How to use</h1>

 Press and hold the record button and them speak into your device's microphone then release the button.
-Give your entry a name.
+Give your entry a name then hit save entry

 <h1>Upcoming features</h1>